 28. The confidentiality of information received by WHO for use in the review will be respected if so requested by the provider.
-Appropriate arrangements to sustain confidentiality will be made when the Expert Committee has access to the information used to prepare the critical review.
+Appropriate arrangements to sustain confidentiality will be made when the Expert Committee has access to the information used to prepare the pre-review and the critical review.